 When you make your initial consultation appointment at Melbourne Hip and Knee, our friendly reception staff will advise you on the initial consultation fee, along with any Medicare rebates that are applicable.
 All consultation fees must be paid on the day of your appointment.
 Preferred methods of payment are credit card or EFTPOS.
 We discourage payment by cash and are unable to accept AMEX.

 If you have a current referral from a GP or another specialist, and a current Medicare Card, you can claim a rebate through Medicare for your consultation.
-If you do not have a valid referral you can still attend a consultation, however you will not be eligible for any Medicare rebates.
 For clinic appointments your health insurance provider will not assist.

 If you are covered by an approved TAC or Work Cover claim, we can bill them directly for your consultation and you will only have to pay a small out of pocket fee (no more than $30 – this fee is not claimable).
 For this to occur you must bring all details relating to your claim with you to your appointment.
 This includes details of the insurance company, a claim number and proof your claim has been accepted.
 If you do not have all of this information with you, you can still be seen, however you will have to pay the consultation fee in full and get reimbursement from your insurance company later.